 Star Wars Tracker labels are produced in high-resolution 300dpi (dots-per-inch) format.
 Basically this means they will look great when printed.
 It is recommended to use decent graphics software to arrange and print your labels at 300dpi.
 Unfortunately, Microsoft paint does not respect the required 300dpi settings and did not produce good results in testing.

 However, GIMP is an excellent free photoshop alternative perfect for the task.
 For best results, use this blank A4 size 300dpi printing template to arrange your labels on.
 Load it up in your graphics software and arrange your labels on it.
 This will help ensure your labels are printed at the desired 300dpi.

 When you are ready to do your final print run on sticker paper, it is highly recommended to inspect your print preferences and choose the highest quality settings.
+This is not the time to be frugal!
 In testing this dramatically improved the clarity of the printed font and image resolution - it just looked so much better.
-So be sure to go best quality!
+So be sure to go best quality.

 For our testing, selecting the above settings on the printer preferences screen made a big difference to the final print results.
 It is also wise to check the page/image print properties and ensure that printing will take place with 300dpi.

 Always choose highest quality printer settings

 Creating your own labels is very economical - you can get 20 or 30 of the biggest labels on a single A4 sheet.
 So feel free to experiment with various kinds of paper and designs.